null-talisman/robin-nill/README.md

  2. Iron out issues with cron job (I'm not sure if me using WSL is impacting this).
  3. Clean up comments.
 There are A TON of comments used for debugging.
  4. Directory restructure.
 It's kind of a mess right now.
+ 5. The authentication to your robinhood account expires after 24 hours (I think).
+So I'd like to modify these to be longer.
  5. As of right now, utilizing this tool takes a little bit of work.
 I will eventually create some sort of documentation to help with the setup process and automate as much of that process as possible.
 In a perfect world, once complete, I'll publish this as a package to PyPI :)